blparker/learn-linear-algebra/_guides/Vectors.md

 ![png](outputs/Vectors_attach_23_image.png)

-### Scalar division of vector
+### Scalar division of a vector
 You usually won't find references to scalar division in resources, but for sake of completeness, I'm including it here.
-Dividing a vector by a scalar $s$ can simply be viewed as scalar multiplication with the scalar being $\frac{1}{s}$:
+You technically _can't_ divide a vector, but you can sort of imagine dividing a vector by a scalar $s$ as scalar multiplication with the scalar being $\frac{1}{s}$:

 $$\begin{bmatrix}2 \\ 4\end{bmatrix} \div 2 = \frac{1}{2}*\begin{bmatrix}2 \\ 4\end{bmatrix} = \begin{bmatrix}1 \\ 2\end{bmatrix}$$